-The project reviews the current processes for stewardship of endowment funds and tracking attendant fund balances, and their linkage to the use of these funds by departments and schools.
-It addresses where source documents are retained and assesses how the University researches and problem-solves questions of appropriate fund usage.
+The project reviewed the current processes for stewardship of endowment funds and tracking attendant fund balances, and their linkage to the use of these funds by departments and schools.
+It addressed where source documents are retained and assesses how the University researches and problem-solves questions of appropriate fund usage.

 Transition Programs for Undergraduate Students